PagerDuty/developer-docs/docs/webhooks/02-Behavior.md

   * TLS certificate expired errors
   * DNS errors / host name cannot be resolved

 Webhooks will be periodically retried for up to 48 hours.
 While attempting to retry a failing webhook, subsequent webhooks for this extension or subscription and resource ID will be queued for delivery.
+After 48 hours, the delivery will be considered a failure and the webhook will be dropped.

 ### Permanent Errors